 10. Fish Korma

-Make Your Own Indian Meal
+Start Cooking Your Own Indian Meal

-They use minimal spices and ingredients which can be bought from your local store.
-In case you have problems sourcing specific spices such as asafoetida or curry leaves then you can skip using that.
+They use minimal spices and ingredients which can be bought from any local store.
+In case you have problems sourcing specific spices such as asafoetida or curry leaves then you can skip using them.